Meta Redundancies Ireland 2026: Latest Updates & Pension Guidance

 “We’re starting to see projects that used to require big teams now be accomplished by a single very talented person,” Mr Zuckerberg said in January.

-Meta confirmed a new round of redundancies impacting its Irish workforce, particularly at its European headquarters in Dublin.
+Meta has confirmed another round of redundancies affecting its Irish workforce in 2026, primarily linked to its European headquarters in Dublin.

 Why Is Meta Making Redundancies?